 - Then, write down a few notes about what is preventing you from feeling this way now.

-Taking time to decide what is important to you will give both you and your therapist a solid starting point.
+Taking time to decide what is important to you will give both you and your therapist a solid starting point for you to get the most out of your therapy sessions.
 From there, you’ll build on your ideas as you work together to achieve your goals.

 If you hate the phone and the thought of talking to a therapist you’ve never met in person causes anxiety, just jump ahead to the next section.
 Having a phone consultation before you begin therapy is an option, not a requirement.
 If it’s helpful to you, you have the right to do so.
 If it isn’t, you can confidently forgo this option and wait until your first session to ask questions.

-It is acceptable to request a phone consultation with your therapist before officially beginning sessions.
-In fact, therapists expect (but don’t require) it because they understand that choosing a therapist is a big decision, and that anticipating your first session can be nerve-racking.
-You might have many questions that your therapist can answer to alleviate anxiety before you begin in earnest.
+While it’s not mandatory, many therapists expect you to want a brief phone consultation because they understand that choosing a therapist is a big decision and you might even feel some anticipatory anxiety before your session.
+You might have many questions that your therapist can answer to alleviate anxiety before you have your first session.

 - How do you approach helping people?